Windows PE USB: Install Windows PE to a USB drive

 Applies To: Windows 8, Windows 8.1, Windows Server 2012, Windows Server 2012 R2

-Here's how to download and install the Windows Preinstallation Environment (Windows PE / WinPE) so you can boot from a USB flash drive or an external USB hard drive.
+Download and install Windows PE (WinPE) so you can boot from a USB flash drive or an external USB hard drive.

 The default installation runs from memory (RAM disk), so you can remove the drive while Windows PE is running.